RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ![Figure 2: Project class diagram](../out/doc/diagrams/DRL-framework-class/DRL-framework-class.png)

+The class diagram demonstrates a composition of dependencies, including:

 - Policy classes that encapsulate network architectures and forward passes.
 - Agent classes that manage actioning and policy updates.
 - Trainer classes that control training loops and evaluation.
 - Metrics class to track and aggregate performance data.
 - Plotting class that generates learning curves and comparisons.

+Using object composition, the trainer class instantiates the agent class for policy training and metrics for tracking the learning curve data.

 This modular design enables extension for future algorithms and experiments.